A cartoon foa desk with a computer and a sign that says 'our service development'

 Susan

-By doing the AAR session with the network, it confirmed to us that the network was worthwhile and useful to its members.
+Doing the AAR session with the network confirmed to us that the network was worthwhile and useful to its members.
 It gave us ideas on how to make things even better, including creating a Teams site for members to interact with.

 Emma

-The review of these services previously involved us all getting round a table in a meeting room, taking it in turns to provide positive and negative feedback.
+The review of these services previously involved us all getting around a table in a meeting room and providing positive and negative feedback.
 This was minuted, an action tracker was created and responsibilities for taking actions forward were assigned.
 It was a paper-based process.
-More recently, our end of term reviews have been carried out on Zoom but have followed a similar format to the ‘round the table’ feedback gathering exercise.
+More recently, our end-of-term reviews have been carried out on Zoom.
+However, we have followed a similar format to the ‘round the table’ feedback gathering exercise.

 Lots of successes were noted as things that we want to do more of and build upon.
 A snippet from the weekend service review shows the types of successes that were captured.